gnieboer/tsp-redesign/_funds/G.md

   - question: Why should I invest in the G Fund?
     answer: The payment of G Fund principal and interest is guaranteed by the U.S. Government.
 This means that the U.S. Government will always make the required payments.
   - question: Am I ok with market and inflation risk?
-    answer: The G Fund is subject to the possibility that your investment will not grow enough to offset the reduction in purchasing power that results from inflation (inflation risk).
+    answer: The G Fund is subject to the possibility that your investment will not grow enough to offset the reduction in purchasing power that results from inflation (<span data-term="Inflation Risk" class="js-glossary-toggle term term-end">inflation risk</span>).
   - question: How can I use the G Fund in my TSP?
     answer: Consider investing in the G Fund if you would like to have all or a portion of your TSP account completely protected from loss.
 If you choose to invest in the G Fund, you are placing a higher priority on the stability and preservation of your money than on the opportunity to potentially achieve greater long-term growth in your account through investment in the other TSP funds.
 avg_annual_returns: